Drug information provided by: Merative, Micromedex®

 It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting this medicine.
 Women should use an effective form of birth control during treatment with this medicine and for at least 6 months after the last dose.
 Men should use an effective form of birth control during treatment and for at least 1 year for Droxia® and Hydrea® and at least 6 months for Siklos® after the last dose to prevent pregnancy in a sexual partner.
 If a pregnancy occurs while using the medicine, tell your doctor right away.

 Hydroxyurea can temporarily lower the number of white blood cells in your blood which increases the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: